Mughal painting: Origins

 Babur Receives a Courtier by Farrukh Beg c.
 1580–1585.
 Opaque watercolor and gold on paper, painted and mounted within borders, from a Rawżat aṣ-ṣafāʾ.
 Still using the style of Persian miniature.

-Mughal court painting, as opposed to looser variants of the Mughal style produced in regional courts and cities, drew little from indigenous non-Muslim traditions of painting.
-These were Hindu and Jain, and earlier Buddhist, and almost entirely religious.
+Mughal court painting, as opposed to looser variants of the Mughal style produced in regional courts and cities, These were Hindu and Jain, and earlier Buddhist, and almost entirely religious.
 They existed mainly in relatively small illustrations to texts, but also mural paintings, and paintings in folk styles on cloth, in particular ones on scrolls made to be displayed by popular singers or reciters of the Hindu epics and other stories, performed by travelling specialists; very few early examples of these last survive.
 A vivid Kashmiri tradition of mural paintings flourished between the 9th and 17th centuries, as seen in the murals of Alchi Monastery or Tsaparang: a number of Kashimiri painters were employed by Akbar and some influence of their art can be seen in various Mughal works, such as the Hamzanama.

 An illustration of the First Battle of Panipat from the Baburnama, circa 1598.

 In contrast, Mughal painting was "almost entirely secular", although religious figures were sometimes portrayed.
 Realism, especially in portraits of both people and animals, became a key aim, far more than in Persian painting, let alone the Indian traditions.
 There was already a Muslim tradition of miniature painting under the Sultanate of Delhi which the Mughals overthrew, and like the Mughals, and the very earliest of Central Asian rulers into the subcontinent, patronized foreign culture.
 These paintings were painted on loose-leaf paper, and were usually placed between decorated wooden covers.
 Although the first surviving manuscripts are from Mandu in the years either side of 1500, there were very likely earlier ones which are either lost, or perhaps now attributed to southern Persia, as later manuscripts can be hard to distinguish from these by style alone, and some remain the subject of debate among specialists.
 By the time of the Mughal invasion, the tradition had abandoned the high viewpoint typical of the Persian style, and adopted a more realistic style for animals and plants.